top of page

 INTRODUCTION

-The kingdom of Lurhumur began to take shape towards the end of the Time of Construction under the reign of King Thindurem, a descendant of the pure First Lineage of Reimthor from Anahkólion.
-Located to the West, with its shores facing the Isle of Athilum, it lies to the North of the Great Cliffs, which later adopted the name Lurhumur.
-The constructions of the kingdom of Lurhumur were completed during the Time of Kingdoms under the reign of King Pelerthor.
-The founders of the kingdom of Lurhumur carry a secret brought from Anahkólion, something that caused a conflict leading to a war within the Lineage of Reimthor.
-This war completely altered the history of the Reimthor Lineage and other lineages of Anahkólion, sparking the Great War of Lineages.
+The kingdom of Lurhumur began construction at the end of the Time of Constructions, under King Thindurem, a descendant of the still-pure First Lineage of Reimthor from Anahkólion.
+Located in the West, facing the Isle of Athilum, it lies to the North of the Great Cliffs, later renamed after Lurhumur.
+The kingdom’s construction was completed by King Pelerthor during the Time of Kingdoms.
+The founders of Lurhumur guard a secret brought from Anahkólion, a secret that sparked a feud, eventually leading to war within the Reimthor Lineage.
+This war completely changed the history of Reimthor's Lineage and other lineages of Anahkólion, resulting in the Great War of the Lineages.

 KINGDOM OF LURHUMUR